Lady Xian: Cultural development

-In the Southern and Northern Dynasties, human trafficking was very frequent in this area.
+In the Southern and Northern dynasties, human trafficking was very frequent in this area.
 According to the biography of Wang Sengru in the Book of Liang, Wang Sengru was the Prefecture of Nanhai.
 Every year many foreign boats docked here because many people were sold in Gaoliang.
 These foreign businessmen traded their goods for people being sold here.
-At that time, many businessmen in this county made money by doing this trade, which the officials permitted and did not take any action to prevent it.When Lady Xian rose to power, she took efforts to promote Han feudal culture and successfully abolished the Li trafficking system.
+At that time, many businessmen in this county made money by doing this trade, which the officials permitted and did not take any action to prevent it.
+When Lady Xian rose to power, she took efforts to promote Han feudal culture and successfully abolished the Li trafficking system.
 She told the Li people to do more good things and be loyal to the country.
 Moreover, she encouraged the Han Chinese's intermarriage to the people of the Li, which greatly promoted the ethnic communication and integration.

 Suppressing the Hou Jing Rebellion

-In 548, the Hou Jing rebelled against the Liang dynasty, which had a destructive effect on the whole country.
-In 550, Li Qianshi, the rebel leader from Gaozhou tried to entice Feng Pao to join the rebellion, but Lady Xian dissuaded him from joining the rebellion.
+In 548, Hou Jing rebelled against the Liang dynasty, which had a destructive effect on the whole country.
+In 550, Li Qianshi, the rebel leader from Gaozhou tried to entice Feng Bao to join the rebellion, but Lady Xian dissuaded him from joining the rebellion.
 He defeated Li Qianshi's forces, thus helping general Chen Baxian suppress the Hou Jing rebellion.
 Her achievement is recorded in detail in the Book of Sui.

 Quelling civil disturbances

-In 558, Chen Baxian established the Chen Dynasty.
+In 558, Chen Baxian established the Chen dynasty.
 Xiao Bo, the feudal provincial of Guangzhou sent out troops to attack him, while some other ambitious provincial leaders rose in rebellion, throwing Lingnan into chaos and driving many locals into homelessness and poverty.
-To restore the peace of Lingnan, Lady Xian adopted the strategy named "cure-replaced wars". (治胜于战).
+To restore the peace of Lingnan, Lady Xian adopted the strategy named "to rule is superior than to do battle". (治胜于战).
 She posted notices to warn the governors of nearby counties not to join Xiao, but to focus on the public security and stop the fighting.
 She promised that if they stop the rebellion, they will not be punished.

 Meanwhile, she made strict discipline on her military, in which soldiers who committed crimes such as robbing or killing, will have their heads cut off and displayed in public.
 The rebel leaders took her advice so the insurgency subsided quickly.